Minimizing Fire Risks

-A firesafe home requires the combined use of fire-resistant building material and design features, firesafe landscaping, and regular maintenance especially during the fire season.
-The choice of building materials and design features can be just as important as defensible space in the prevention of fire risk.
-Although retrofitting your existing home is not mandated these changes are highly encouraged and will be required whenever the home is remodeled or reroofed.
+A firesafe home requires a combination of fire-resistant building material, design features, firesafe landscaping, and regular maintenance, especially during the fire season.
+Building materials and design features can be just as important as defensible space in the prevention of fire risk.
+Retrofitting your existing home is not mandated but these changes are highly encouraged and are required whenever the home is remodeled or re-roofed.

 - Roofing: This is the most vulnerable part of your home.
-Eroof with composition shingles, metal or tile.
+Roof with composition shingles, metal or tile.